Pankhudi01/churn-prediction-ml/README.md

 # Results & Insights
 - Logistic Regression achieved **0.802% accuracy / 0.591 F1 score**.
 - Customer tenure and contract type play a crucial role in churn prediction.
-  * Key Insights:
+- Key Insights:
   - Overall churn rate is 27%, with most churn concentrated among new customers.
   - Customers with short tenure (<12 months) and high monthly charges are the most likely to churn.
-    - Customers with high total charges (long-term, loyal customers) show much lower churn rates.
-    - This indicates that the first few months are critical in customer retention.
+  - Customers with high total charges (long-term, loyal customers) show much lower churn rates.This indicates that the first few months are critical in customer retention.
   * Business Implication:
     Focus on **early retention strategies** such as onboarding offers, discounts, or loyalty programs for high-value new customers to reduce churn and  maximize lifetime value.
--